microfeed/microfeed/README.md

 [![Deploy to Cloudflare Pages](https://github.com/ListenNotes/FeedKit/actions/workflows/deploy.yml/badge.svg?event=workflow_dispatch)](https://github.com/ListenNotes/FeedKit/actions/workflows/deploy.yml)

-FeedKit allows you to create a self-hosted feed for audios, videos, photos, documents, and external urls, which provides a website, an RSS, and a JSON under your own cusdom domain and custom UI design.
+FeedKit allows you to easily create a self-hosted feed on [Cloudflare Pages](https://pages.cloudflare.com/) and [R2](https://www.cloudflare.com/products/r2/).

+The self-hosted feed can publish audios, videos, photos, documents, blog posts, and any external urls.
+FeedKit provides a website, an RSS, and a JSON under your own cusdom domain and custom UI design.

+There are many use cases of FeedKit.
 Basically, you can create a self-hosted version of:
-* Podcast
-* Blog
-* Instagram
-* YouTube
+* Podcast: a feed of audios
+* Blog: a feed of texts
+* Instagram: a feed of photos
+* YouTube: a feed of videos
-* Personal website, e.g., [wenbin.org](https://www.wenbin.org/)
+* Personal website: a simple web page with a feed of any links.
+E.g., [wenbin.org](https://www.wenbin.org/)
-* Curated articles
+* Curation site: a feed of article links

 ## Install FeedKit to Cloudflare Pages